erwindon/SaltGUI/README.md

 - View the seven most recent jobs run on Salt
 - Manually run any Salt function and see the output
 - View highstate for all minions with details
-- View issues for all minions with trivial solutions
+- View issues for all minions with trivial solutions (beta)
 - View the values for grains for a particular minion
 - View the schedules for a particular minion
 - View the values for pillars for a particular minion